Where violence has been the dominant force in a society, UN Peacekeeping works with national authorities to rebuild justice institutions.

 To better monitor and mentor, UN officials are often co-located with national actors working in court houses, the Legislature and Ministry of Justice.
 There they can provide advice, assistance and support to these key institutions while ensuring that they are fully functional and deliver quality justice.
 This is also an opportunity to determine what training and other assistance is needed for judicial staff to improve their professionalism.

-- Justice Update - an introduction to work of the Criminal Law and Judicial Advisory Service, as well as the justice components working in our peace operations.
+- Justice Review - an introduction to work of the Criminal Law and Judicial Advisory Service, as well as the justice components working in our peace operations.